iliyan-trifonov/lemp-1st/README.md

 `/etc/nginx/sites-enabled/default` is updated with the IP of the container that runs the php5-fpm.

-`/sites/mysqlserverip.php` is updated when the PHP Server Container is started and this file is included and used in the php scripts that have to comunicate with the MySQL Server.
+`/sites/mysqlserverip.php` is updated when the PHP Server Container is started and this file is included and used in the php scripts that have to communicate with the MySQL Server.
 The php file  just defines the `MYSQLSERVERADDR` php constant.

 `phpMyAdmin-4.1.7-all-languages` package is downloaded automatically and configured with the right server IP in the place of `localhost` again using the /sites/mysqlserverip.php file from above.